Skip to main content

 Huskarl provides tools for implementing secure OAuth2 clients in rust.

-This library provides a number of grant implementations, each of which is configured with a set of parameters that define how the grant/workflow should progress.
+This library provides several grant implementations, each driven by grant-specific parameters that define how the grant/workflow should progress.

 The library also provides a caching layer for token responses; and a HTTP authorizer that can be used to make authenticated requests to resource servers.